FlipsideCrypto/near-models/models/descriptions/modified_timestamp.md

 {% docs modified_timestamp %}

-The timestamp of when the data was last modified.
+The timestamp at which this record was last modified by an internal process.

 {% enddocs %}